Achievable logoAchievable logo

 =24x2

-Another rule is the sum/difference rule - when a function is made up of several added or subtracted terms, just differentiate each term individually.
+Another rule is the sum/difference rule.
+When a function is made up of terms added or subtracted, differentiate each term separately.

 Sum/difference rule: